-When we started the project in 2017 we didn’t even expect the Rover would run so many different use cases as we can see now.
+When we started the project in 2017, we didn’t even expect the rover would run so many different use cases as we can see now.
 We thought about building something for people like us – developers and makers, and didn’t like to restrict the audience to only a single use.

 Imagine how surprised we were when different museums approached to implement Leo Rover in their exhibitions.
-It became a way to let the museums visitors drive their own little ‘Mars Rover’ on a mockup terrain.
-Then there were different trade shows and shopping mall events to gain attention of the people attending.
-With Leo Rover you don’t need to be a superhero to run robotics experience in trade shows, museums or any other public events.
+It became a way to let the museums' visitors drive their own little ‘Mars Rover’ on a mockup terrain.
+Then, there were different trade shows and shopping mall events to gain attention of the people attending.
+With Leo Rover, you don’t need to be a superhero to run robotics experience in trade shows, museums or any other public events.
 It’s an ideal event robot to put in hands of the public.
 The thing you need to do before is several steps to make it safer and easier to maintain and you’re good to go.

 Tutorial ‘Connect to the Internet’ is the thing to do:

-Tutorial ‘Change Wifi name & password’ is the thing to do:
+Tutorial ‘Change WiFi name & password’ is the thing to do:

 The same can happen if you want to run multiple Leo Rovers at once.
-Just make sure you have different channels set in different robot and you shouldn’t have issues with laggy video streaming.
+Just make sure you have different channels set in different robots and you shouldn’t have issues with laggy video streaming.

-Setting ‘hostapd.conf’ file ‘channel=2’ setting in ‘Change Wifi name & password’ is the thing to do:
+Setting ‘hostapd.conf’ file ‘channel=2’ setting in ‘Change WiFi name & password’ is the thing to do:

-The most stable way to limit the power is to edit the Rover controller firmware where you can hard-code maximum torque and speed of the motors.
+The most stable way to limit the power is to edit Leo Rover's controller firmware where you can hard-code maximum torque and speed of the motors.
 For the newest firmware we provided a simple text configuration file setting the parameters straight after editing.
 Still seems complicated?
 Maybe.
 But after you do it, you’ll feel like a programming master – even though you just edited one line of a code.

 And this is the exact feeling that we want you to feel.
-Leo Rover is built especially to make programming rookies feel like programmers who know stuff.
+Leo Rover is built especially to make programming rookies feel like programmers who know the stuff.

 Tutorial ‘Modify motor torque and speed settings’ is the thing to do: